LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 Headers & Status Codes
 ----------------------

-Another aspect of a RESTful API dictates the usage of HTTP response status codes and HTTP request and response headers.
-Response status codes inform the client if their request was handled successfully.
-The response status code and the attached message will include the information the client must change to fix the request.
-HTTP headers are used to communicate additional information (metadata) about a request or response.
-We will explore some common HTTP headers and their usage in RESTful design.
+A RESTful API uses HTTP response status codes and HTTP request and response headers.
+Response status codes inform the client if their request is handled successfully or if changes are needed to fix a request.
+HTTP headers are used to communicate additional information
+(metadata) about a request or response.
+Let's take a look at the status codes now.

 Status Codes
 ^^^^^^^^^^^^

-Every RESTful API response includes a status code that indicates whether the client's request succeeded or failed.
+Every RESTful API response includes a status code that indicates whether the client's request has succeeded or failed.

 Success Status Codes
 ~~~~~~~~~~~~~~~~~~~~